shawnmckinney/py-fortress/README.md

     docker pull apachedirectory/openldap-for-apache-fortress-tests
     ```

-2. Run the docker container:
+2. Run the docker container (pick one):

     a. apacheds
     ```